zukas97/desktop/README.md

 Zen is an open-source project, and we welcome contributions from the community!
 Please take a look at the [contribution guidelines](./docs/contribute.md) before getting started!

+### Versioning

+Zen uses [Semantic Versioning](https://semver.org/) for versioning.
+Meaning, versions are displayed as `a.b.c-d.e` where:
+* `a` is the major version
+* `b` is the minor version
+* `c` is the patch version
+* `d` is the branch prefix
+* `e` is the build number

+### Branches

+Zen is divided into 2 main branches.
+We use `dev` for development and `stable` for stable releases.
+The `dev` branch is where all the new features are added and where `twilight` builds are generated.
+The `stable` branch is where the stable releases are generated.

+We divide into 2 branches in case there's any really important security update (for example) that needs to be released before the next stable release.
+This allows us to do patches without releasing unstable versions to the public.

 ## ⚡ Performance

 Zen is built with performance in mind, and we have optimized the browser to be as fast as possible!
 Checkout the latest [performance benchmarks](https://docs.zen-browser.app/benchmarks)!